 CTE consults with instructors, departments, support units, and faculties on designing writing and communication assignments and responding to students’ communication assignments.

-For help with writing and communication instruction at any level and in any discipline, contact Stephanie White, CTE’s TA Training and Writing Support Instructional Developer.
+For help with writing and communication instruction at any level and in any discipline, contact Kristin Brown, CTE’s TA Training and Writing Support Instructional Developer.

 We also encourage you to contact the Writing and Communication Centre to integrate support into your classes.